 body butter vs. lotion

 Boby butter is typically made of just oils and butters.
 Lotion is typically made with water.
 Homemade versions of lotion will need to be emulsified and kept in the fridge to prevent spoilage.
 Body butter has a much longer shelf life.

 Lotion, however, preserves the moisture already in the skin.
 They have little oil and don’t provide lubrication.
 I know what you’re thinking, doesn’t that make a body butter better?

-I don’t have oily skin, it’s pretty dry – especially on my face.
-Bonus points: I never have to worry about shine.
+I don’t have oily skin; it’s pretty dry – especially on my face.
+Bonus points: I never have to worry about shine!

-- 2 Tablespoons of Grated Beeswax
+- 2 Tablespoons of grated Beeswax

 - 1/2 Cup of Sweet Almond Oil*

 - 2 Tablespoons of Cocoa Butter

 - 3/4 Cup of Water